Jannik Sinner: Early life and background

-Jannik Sinner was born 16 August 2001 to Johann and Siglinde Sinner in San Candido in the region of South Tyrol in northern Italy.
-He grew up in the town of Sexten, where his father and mother work as a chef and a waitress at a ski lodge.
-He has a brother named Marc.
-Sinner began both skiing and playing tennis at age three.
-He was one of Italy's top junior skiers from eight to twelve years old, winning a national championship in giant slalom at age eight and earning a national runner-up at the age of twelve.
+Jannik Sinner was born 16 August 2001 to Hanspeter and Siglinde Sinner in Innichen, in the Northern Italian province of South Tyrol.
+His mother tongue is German.
+He grew up in the town of Sexten in the Dolomites, the family hometown, where his father worked as a chef and his mother as a waitress at a ski lodge.
+He has an older adopted brother, Mark, who was born in Russia in 1998.
+Sinner began skiing at age three and competed in his first ski races at the age of eight.
+He began playing tennis at age seven.
+He was one of Italy's top junior skiers from seven to 12 years old, winning a national championship in giant slalom at age seven in 2008 and becoming a national runner-up at age 11 in 2012.

-While training in skiing, Sinner gave up tennis for a year at the age of seven before his father pushed him to return to the sport.
-When he resumed playing, he began working with Heribert Mayr as his first regular coach.
-Nonetheless, tennis was still only his third priority behind skiing and football.
+While training in skiing Sinner gave up tennis for a year at age seven before his father pushed him to return to the sport.
+When he resumed playing, Heribert Mayr was his first regular coach.
+Sinner's grandfather drove him to Tennis San Giorgio early in the morning, where Sinner had to take individual lessons with Mayr as no child his age there was at his level and he was much faster than older children.
+Nonetheless, tennis was still only his third priority, behind skiing and football.
+In the mornings he competed in ski races and in the afternoons he played football matches for AFC Sexten (Youth).

-At the age of thirteen, Sinner decided to give up skiing and football in favour of tennis.
-He preferred it over skiing because he wanted to compete directly against an opponent and to have more margin of error over the course of an entire match.
-He also wanted to be in an individual sport where he could make all of the decisions, an opportunity he would not have in a team sport like football.
-He decided to move on his own to Bordighera on the Italian Riviera to train at the Piatti Tennis Centre under Riccardo Piatti and Massimo Sartori, a decision which his parents supported.
-At the centre, Sinner lived with the family of Luka Cvjetković, one of his coaches.
-Before Sinner began training in tennis full-time with Piatti, he had been playing only twice a week.
+At age 13, Sinner gave up skiing and football in favour of tennis due to his physique; he was tall, thin, and weighed only 35 kilograms.
+He also preferred competing in an individual sport directly against an opponent and having more control over the outcome.
+He moved on his own to Bordighera on the Italian Riviera, Liguria, to train at the Piatti Tennis Center under Riccardo Piatti and Massimo Sartori, a decision his parents supported.
+There, Sinner lived with the family of Luka Cvjetković, one of his coaches, and later moved out to share an apartment with two boys.
+Before he began training in tennis full-time with Piatti, he had been playing only twice a week.
+He graduated from the Walther Institute, a private economics school in Bolzano.

 Junior career

-Sinner began playing on the ITF Junior Circuit, the premier junior tour which is run by the International Tennis Federation (ITF), in 2016.
-Despite having limited success as a junior, he moved mainly to the professional tour following the end of 2017.
+Sinner began playing tennis on the ITF Junior Circuit.
+In spite of having limited success as a junior, he moved mainly to the professional tour following the end of 2017.
 He never played the main draw of any high-level Grade 1 events in singles, and the only higher-level Grade A tournament he entered was the Trofeo Bonfiglio.

-He followed up an opening round loss at Italy's Grade A tournament in 2017 with a quarterfinal in 2018.
+Sinner followed up an opening round loss at Italy's Grade A tournament in 2017 with a quarterfinal in 2018.
 That was the only junior event he played in 2018.
 He never played any of the junior Grand Slam tournaments.
 Because he entered so few high-level tournaments, Sinner's career-high junior ranking was a relatively low No. 133.